fac-cycle/fac-cycle/README.md

 run ``npm install ``

 ### workflow
-Normal contributors to the repo dont have writing rights on the main repo.
-The suggested workflow is to fork the repo, push your commits there on the relevant branch and create a pull request.
+Normal contributors to the repo dont have writing rights to merge branches in to the master.
+You can create new branches and create pull request and comment on them.

 ### How to commit